hindu-comm/weblogs/manasataramgini/2015/11/2015-11-19_the-autumn-days.md

 chain.
 Subsequently, he seems to have become a man of some note there and invited us to advice on some matters.
 Given that it might be a once in life chance to visit the heart of Sthūladvīpa teeming with Kṛṣṇa-jana-s of all types, Mitrayu and I decided to go; I also realized that it might be a good opportunity to obtain samples for studies on various natural products and obtained the necessary permits for the same.”
 Jhilleeka: “It seems you guys had some great adventures there.
 I need to hear all of it.”
 Mitrayu: “Well, why don’t you and everyone else have lunch first then we could yarn to our heart’s content about the adventures.
-But frankly while one feels like a hero when one is back from Citragupta’s clutches, I am sure it will give us dreams that will wake us up for a while to come.
+But frankly while one feels like a hero when one isback from Citragupta’s clutches, I am sure it will give us dreams that will wake us up for a while to come.
 It also gave us a first hand glimpse of the life our early ancestors in Sthūladvīpa and the effects it has had on the rest of the